 Although you shouldn’t worry about these changes in your Cockapoo.
 There are some things you must do to manage her during this period.
 You will need to supervise your female Cockapoo at all times.
 If you have a male dog in the same household they should never be left alone together unsupervised.
 Even neutered males will attempt to mate and can become ‘tied’ with your female.
 I’ve seen this happen and it’s not fun to deal with.
 Some owners find it best to try and find temporary care for the male dog to avoid accidental matings.

-Some owners also decide not to take their Cockapoo out during this time but exercise them instead in the house or garden.
+Some owners also decide not to take their Cockapoo out during this time but exercise them instead in the house or garden (a dog door is a good way for them to let themselves in or out).
 This isn’t something I can recommend as taking your dog out is as much about physical exercise as it is mental stimulation.
 So keeping your dog inside for weeks at a time without taking her outside for a change of scenery can make her restless.
 If you do decide to carry on exercising outside the home, always ensure your Cockapoo is kept on a lead.
 Also switch your walk times to times where it is less likely to see other dogs about, perhaps earlier in the morning or later at night.

 However, if another dog is approaching in the distance you can also just divert to another pathway or across the road if possible.
 You should try and avoid local parks and other routes that are used by other dogs.
 Look for less used dog areas during this time that your female is in season.
 Other dogs will get the scent of your Cockapoo in heat and follow it so some owners recommend taking your female in season out in the car, away from the house and walking them in a different area.
 This prevents other dogs from being able to follow the scent back to your home and causing an issue.